PVieira04/CI-project-1/TESTING.md

 Safari also adds an extra gloss style to the form select fields.
 I fixed this by getting rid of all styling for the select field and then adding my own background image to it so an arrow still appears, making it more obvious to the user that it is a select field.

 At one point, my favicons were not working.
-This was because I was using absolute filepathing (having copied the code directly from the attributed website in the credits of my README) so it was showing on the local side but not on the deployed side.
-The simple fix was just adding a "." to the beginning of the filepath.
+This was because I was using absolute file pathing (having copied the code directly from the attributed website in the credits of my README) so it was showing on the local side but not on the deployed side.
+The simple fix was just adding a "." to the beginning of the file path.

 During my testing using a screen reader, I discovered that on the landing page, it reads out the .home-landing-left section first but I want the user to first know about the tagline in .home-landing-right.
 To fix this, I restructured my HTML so that .home-landing-right came first and then changed the relevant flexbox settings in my CSS.